Chirontex/magnate/README.md

 The get() method returns us a **\Magnate\Tables\ActiveRecordCollection** object, and all() method retrieves a list of model instances.

-Of course, you can be save the model state in database by calling the save() method.
+Of course, you can save the model state in database by calling the save() method.